 Lehigh Valley and all through PA you will find Covered Bridge self guided driving routes.
 Take one!!
 You’ll never see so many covered bridges!

 The town of Jim Thorpe.
 Absolutely, 100% my favorite town to visit.
 I’ve been there numerous times, in every season, and I love it there.
 We’ve done white water rafting there, a train ride, bike riding, and just exploring the unique, one of a kind shops in the town.
 You can drive up to the top of the town and look out over it.
 It’s just a beautiful, old town and an amazing place to spend the day.
 There is the Old Jail Museum there which I have not visited.
 But there is a handprint on Cell #17 that they have tried to wash off, paint over and it still keeps coming through.
 Haunted?
 You be the judge.
 If you’re going to Jim Thorpe, take a hike up to Glen Onoko Falls.
 We have not been up there yet, but it’s definitely on our list.
+Make sure you drive (or walk) up the trail that overlooks the whole city.
+Incredible views looking down on the whole town.
+There is also an amazing bike path, an old steam engine train ride, and of course, white water rafting in the summer.

 UPDATE!
 We hiked Glen Onoko Falls!
 Beautiful, but dangerous hike.
 This trail has been closed several times for deaths relating to falling.
 Please be aware of your footing, and always wear appropriate shoes.
 I can’t tell you how many people we saw hiking in flip flops, and taking chances here you just should not.
 There are a few rock scrambles on this trail.
 Also, there are two trails.
 We took the harder trail up, and the easier trail down.
 Do your research to find what is best for your skill level.
 This steep, tree-covered path for hikers features multiple waterfalls & scenic views.
 Definitely worth the hike!!